overextended/overextended.github.io/docs/ox_inventory/Functions/External/Client/useItem.md

-Uses the item passed as an argument.
+Uses the passed item, then triggers the callback function.

 ```lua
 -- data: table